 Spooky and a lot of fun, The Fog really is a film that makes for perfect viewing at this time of the year.
 Any other fans of this one?

 The Devil Rides Out is a British horror film which is based upon the 1934 novel of the same name by Dennis Wheatley.
 The film is directed by Hammer regular Terence Fisher.
 This film offered horror legend Christopher Lee a rare chance to play the hero on screen.

 Whether or not you believe in the supernatural, I think that it simply cannot be denied that the Devil and Satanism are two things guaranteed to chill the blood of any sane person.

-Unlike many of Hammer’s other films, this one doesn’t rely on blood and shocks to be scary; this film is much more intent on slowly building up the tension and is much more concerned with making you feel unsettled.
+Unlike many of Hammer’s other films, this one doesn’t rely on blood and shocks to be scary; instead this film is much more intent on slowly building up the tension and is much more concerned with making you feel unsettled.
 This film is also one guaranteed to make the hair on the back of your neck stand on end.